-Effects of Deployment Period on Leaf Litter Decomposition and Colonization by Invertebrates
+Effects of Deployment Period on Decomposition and Colonization of Leaf Litter of Differing Quality by Invertebrates

 Benfield, E. F. (1996).
 Leaf breakdown in stream ecosystems.
 Methods in Stream Ecology, 579-590.

 Boulton, A. J., & Boon, P. I. (1991).
 A review of methodology used to measure leaf litter decomposition in lotic environments: time to turn over an old leaf.
 Marine & Freshwater Research, 42(1), 1-43.

 Boyero, L., Pearson, R. G., Hui, C., Gessner, M. O., Pérez, J., Alexandrou, M. A., & Barmuta, L. A. (2016).
 Biotic and abiotic variables influencing plant litter breakdown in streams: a global study.
 Proceedings of the Royal Society Biological Sciences, 14,283-296.

 Boyero, L., López-Rojo, N., Tonin, A. M., Pérez, J., Correa-Araneda, F., Pearson, R. G., ... & Yule, C. M. (2021).
 Impacts of detritivore diversity loss on instream decomposition are greatest in the tropics.
 Nature Communications, 12(1), 1-11.

 Cotrufo, M., Galdo, I., & Piermatteo, D. (2010).
 Litter decomposition: Concepts, methods and future perspectives.
 In W. Kutsch, M. Bahn, & A. Heinemeyer (Eds.), Soil Carbon Dynamics: An Integrated Methodology (pp. 76-90).
 Cambridge: Cambridge University Press.